Tropical Fukaya Algebras: Perturbed maps

+on the treed parts, that satisfy all the matching conditions on broken treed holomorphic maps (Definition \ref{def:ubmap}). \end{enumerate} We say that the map $u$ is \em{$\Pe_\Gamma$-holomorphic}.
+Broken maps on unstable domain types are defined similarly as the unbroken case in Definition \ref{def:pert-unbroken}. \end{definition}

+\begin{remark} We explain why we use $\frac {1}{k}d_\black(S')$-stabilizing almost complex structures in \eqref{eq:enbhd}.
+Let $\ul J=(J_\Gamma)_\Gamma$ be a collection of coherent domain-dependent almost complex structures satisfying \eqref{eq:enbhd}.
+Let $S_\nu$ be a sequence of nodal curves of type $\Gamma$ with $d(\black)$ markings.
+Then the limit $u$ of any sequence $u_\nu:S_\nu \to \XX$ of $J_\Gamma$-holomorphic broken maps can not have an unstable domain component.
+Indeed, the area of the maps $u_\nu$ is $\frac {d_\black} k$, and so an unstable component $u_v$ of the $u$ has area $\leq \frac {d_\black} k$.
+Therefore, $u$ is holomorphic with respect to a domain-independent almost complex structure $\JJ_v$ which, by \eqref{eq:enbhd}, is $\frac {d_\black} k$-stabilizing.
+This contradicts the existence of a non-constant map $u_v$. \end{remark}

-The moduli space of treed holomorphic disks is stratified by combinatorial type.
+We now define moduli spaces of perturbed broken treed holomorphic disks.
+The moduli space of such maps is stratified by combinatorial type.

-\begin{definition} The {\em combinatorial type of an adapted holomorphic broken treed disk} $u:C\to X$ adapted to a divisor $D \subset X-L$ consists of \begin{enumerate} \item the combinatorial type $\Gamma$ of its domain $C$, \item the tropical structure on $\Gamma$, which consists of an assignment of polytopes for vertices, and slopes for edges :
+\begin{definition} The \em{combinatorial type of an perturbed holomorphic broken treed disk} $u:C\to \XX$ adapted to a broken divisor $\DD \subset \XX - L$ consists of \begin{enumerate} \item the combinatorial type $\Gamma$ of its domain $C$, \item the tropical structure on $\Gamma$, which consists of an assignment of polytopes for vertices, and {direction}s for tropical edges :

 \item a labelling